Luiz Felipe Scolari: Early career

 Upon retiring as a player in 1982, he was appointed manager of CSA, his former club, and would go on to win the Alagoas state championship in his first season.
 After spells with Juventude (twice), Brasil de Pelotas and Pelotas and Saudi Arabian side Al Shabab, he moved to Grêmio, where he won the 1987 Gaúcho state championship.
 After managing Goiás, Scolari had a two-year stint in charge of Kuwaiti side Qadsia, with whom he won the prestigious Kuwait Emir Cup in 1989.
 This was followed by a brief period as manager of the Kuwait national team, winning the 10th Gulf Cup in Kuwait.
 Scolari returned to Brazil to coach Coritiba.
 He stayed for just three matches, losing all of them.
 After the last loss, he abandoned the club by boarding the winning team's bus back to his hometown; and did not return even to collect his wages.
 Scolari coached Criciúma to their first major national title, in the 1991 Copa do Brasil.
 He returned to club management in the Middle East, managing Al-Ahli and a second spell at Qadsia.

 Return to Grêmio

 In 1993, Scolari returned to Grêmio, where, albeit leading the team to historic victories, he was criticized by the Brazilian media for playing a pragmatic style of football regarded as "un-Brazilian".
 He claimed six titles in only three years, including the 1995 Copa Libertadores, which qualified Grêmio for the Intercontinental Cup, which they lost to Dutch side Ajax on penalties.
 The following year, they won the Brazilian Championship.

-His team featured no real superstar and depended on workman-like players such as Paraguayan right back Francisco Arce, tough-tackling midfielder Dinho, Paulo Nunes, and centre forward Mário Jardel.
+His team didn't have one clear superstar and instead depended on hardworking players such as Paraguayan right back Francisco Arce, tough-tackling midfielder Dinho, Paulo Nunes, and centre forward Mário Jardel.